QasimK/qasimk.github.io/collections/_posts/2019-06-16-temporary-firefox-profile.md

 Suspecting it was one of my tweaks to the privacy settings or a privacy-protecting add-on, I wanted a quick way to use the website without any of these alterations.

-So, I found this very short shell script (which I've slightly modified) to do exactly that.
+So, I found [a very short shell script][original-shell-script] (which I've slightly modified) to do exactly that.
 It will start a fresh instance of Firefox and delete it when you are done.

 ```
 #!/bin/sh